Benefits of bicycling

-The most common mechanical problem bicyclists experience is a flat tire, also know as a “tyre puncture” across the Pond, or “un pinchazo” south of the border.
-By any name, it’s not much fun.
-But it’s actually surprisingly easy, if a bit grimy, to fix a flat tire.
+The most common mechanical problem bicyclists experience is a flat tire.
+It’s surprisingly easy, if a bit grimy, to fix a flat tire.
 Want to know how?
-Click here for the Flat Repair and Basic Maintenance Information (pdf file).
+Call us at 503-823-CYCL and ask for the Flat Repair and Basic Maintenance Information (pdf file).
 Once you’ve learned how, you’ll want to impress all your friends with your newfound skill.

 3 things you can do if you get a flat en route

 + Put your bike on the bus or MAX